 A P Herbert, an early 20th-century English playwright and novelist, said: ‘Slow travel by train is almost the only restful experience that is left to us.’
 If, at the dawn of railway development, the speed was what sparked people’s fascination, today it’s the relative slowness of trains that attracts us.
 Their actual velocity aside (for modern fast-speed trains are anything but sluggish), what we crave is their potential of slowing down our lives, of allowing contemplation, and of spurring bonds both within ourselves and with others.
 ‘Things that seemed problematic in the 19th century – sitting around strangers and being drawn into conversation – are now experiences tinged with nostalgia,’ says Richter.
 This feels like ‘something that’s been lost’.

 To say that today we live in an interconnected world is both a cliché and an understatement.
 Yet our ability to plug in and reach out to anyone hasn’t really fostered deep connections either with ourselves, with others or with the world around us.
 Trains offer a chance to correct that.
 The experience we create when we take the time to look out of the window, start a conversation with a stranger, connect with a family member or simply read a book while rhythmically swaying to the clackety-clack of the wheels helps recuperate the parts of us we neglect and miss.

 When I come back from Barcelona, I plan another train journey, this time for pleasure.
 My daughter and I still reminisce about our trip to Odessa so I look into booking an overnight train from Madrid to Lisbon for the two of us.
-With most days spent navigating the Scylla and Charybdis of teenagedom, we can both use this time and space to retread.Make a donation
+With most days spent navigating the Scylla and Charybdis of teenagedom, we can both use this time and space to retread.Support Aeon: make a one-off donation